NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

     - secretName - The name of the secret in Secrets Manager.
     - usernameKey - The name of the key in the secret that contains the username.
     - passwordKey - The name of the key in the secret that contains the password.

+    **NOTE:** Instead of defining the secretsTable in the script, you can define dynamodbSecretsTableName and dynamodbRegion and the script will read in the secretsTable information from the specified DynamoDB table.
+The table should have the same fields as the secretsTable defined above.

 - secretsManagerRegion - Defines the region where your secrets are stored.
 - autoSizeMode - Defines the auto size mode you want to set the volume to.
 Valid values are:
     - grow - The volume will automatically grow when it reaches the grow threshold.